MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-ingestion-mapping-command.md

 ## Permissions

-To create a database ingestion mapping requires at least [Database Ingestor](access-control/role-based-access-control.md) permissions, and to create a table ingestion mapping requires at least [Table Ingestor](access-control/role-based-access-control.md) permissions.
+At least [Database Ingestor](access-control/role-based-access-control.md) permissions are required to create a database ingestion mapping, and at least [Table Ingestor](access-control/role-based-access-control.md) permissions are required to create a table ingestion mapping.

 ## Syntax